-The landscape of Ladakh is marked with breathtaking lakes and Tso Moriri is also on this list.
-The surrounding lakes and overlapping clouds reflected in the tranquil waters of the lake make a sight not easy to forget.
-If you are tempted to capture it in your camera, then book a cheap flight ticket to Leh right away on HappyEasyGo.
+The landscape of Ladakh is marked with breathtaking lakes, and Tso Moriri is also on this list.
+The surrounding lakes and overlapping clouds reflected in the lake’s tranquil waters make a sight not easy to forget.
+If you are tempted to capture it with your camera, book a cheap flight ticket to Leh on HappyEasyGo.

 Ladakh is the land of monasteries and amongst the most famed of these is Diskit Gompa.
 Located in the namesake village, it is one of the oldest and the largest monasteries in the Nubra Valley.
 A visit to this place will fill your heart and soul with immense peace and serenity.

 Khardungla Pass is a famous gateway in Ladakh leading to Nubra and Shyok valleys.
 Khardungla Pass is among the best tourist places in Leh- Ladakh.
 This is one of the must-visit tourist places in Leh-Ladakh for adventure junkies.
-The pass is managed by the Border Roads Organization and is among the most difficult yet thrilling passes in the country.
+The Border Roads Organization manages the pass, and it is among the country’s most difficult yet thrilling passes.

 Nubra Valley is a tri-armed valley that is undoubtedly one of the most beautiful places in Ladakh.
-The sand dunes of the Nubra Valley gives you an experience similar to the Arabian Nights.
+The dunes of the Nubra Valley give you an experience similar to Arabian Nights.
 The valley is also famous for its two-humped camels.
-Other attractions in the valley include Samstanling Monastery and Panamik village- famous for hot sulphur springs.
+Other attractions in the valley include Samstanling Monastery and Panamik village- famous for its hot sulphur springs.

-Overlooking the city of Leh, Shanti Stupa is a gorgeous white structure built by Japanese monks to commemorate 2500 years of Buddhism and promote world peace.
-Ever since, the monument has stood as a symbol of peace, spirituality, and harmony between India and Japan.
+Overlooking the city of Leh, Shanti Stupa is a gorgeous white structure built by Japanese monks to commemorate the 2500 years of Buddhism and promote world peace.
+The monument has stood as a symbol of peace, spirituality, and harmony between India and Japan.

-If you plan to visit several monasteries and gather knowledge about Buddhism and the Buddhist way of life, then Shey Monastery is another post you do not want to miss visiting during your trip to Ladakh.
-It is also home to one of the largest statues of Lord Buddha in the region.
+Suppose you plan to visit several monasteries and gather knowledge about Buddhism and the Buddhist way of life.
+In that case, Shey Monastery is another post you do not want to miss visiting during your trip to Ladakh.
+It is also home to one of the region’s largest statues of Lord Buddha.

-Another prominent point of interest in the city of Leh, the iconic Leh Palace is a nine-storey building built in the 16th century.
-The upper floors of the structure are home to the royal family of Ladakh.
-It is a great place to learn about the history of the region and its people when you are exploring Ladakh.
+Another prominent point of interest in the city of Leh, the iconic Leh Palace is, a nine-storey building built in the 16th century.
+The structure’s upper floors are home to the royal family of Ladakh.
+It is a great place to learn about the region’s history and its people when exploring Ladakh.

 Gurudwara Pathar Sahib